nohren/car-hacking-junsun-v1-pro/README.md

 #apt install libfuse2 to get it to work.
 Otherwise it said it couldn’t find libfuse
 ```

-I will try again later with a battery functional windows machine.

 ### Procedure for putting device in boot loop & BROM